Killing (Super)Algebras Associated to Connections on Spinors: Background

 \subsection{Flat model algebras}

-The Euclidean and Poincaré algebras are the isometry algebras of Euclidean and Lorentzian spaces respectively.
-They can be considered as ``flat models" for isometry algebras in Riemannian and Lorentzian geometry respectively in the informal sense that they are the isometry algebras of the maximally symmetric flat spaces in their respective settings.
+The Euclidean and Poincar\'e algebras are the isometry algebras of Euclidean and Minkowski space respectively.
+They can be considered as ``flat models" for isometry algebras in Riemannian and Lorentzian geometry in the informal sense that they are the isometry algebras of the maximally symmetric flat spaces in their respective settings.
 A more precise meaning can be given to this using Cartan geometry, in which a geometric structure on a manifold is viewed as a local equivalence to some homogeneous space -- see \cite{Wise2010} for a pedagogical introduction emphasising links to pseudo-Riemannian geometry and application to general relativity in particular and \cite{Cap2009_1} for a more systematic treatment.
-Pseudo-Riemannian manifolds with signature \((p,q)\) can be considered as Cartan geometries for the local model \(\ISO(p,q)/\Orth(p,q)\), the Cartan connection (which encodes both the spin connection and a soldering form) takes values in the Lie algebra \(\fiso(p,q)\), and one can associate a Lie algebra of symmetries to the Cartan geometry which, as shown by Čap and Neusser \cite{Cap2009}, is a \emph{filtered deformation}\footnote{ Filtrations are discussed in \S\ref{sec:filtered-alg} and filtered deformations in \S\ref{sec:filtered-def}.} of a subalgebra of the flat model algebra \(\fg\).
-If the spin connection is the Levi-Civita connection, the symmetry algebra is the isometry algebra (algebra of Killing vectors), and the result discussed above says that it is filtered, with its associated graded Lie algebra being a subalgebra of \(\fiso(p,q)\).
+Work by \v{C}ap and Neusser \cite{Cap2009} shows that, under certain regularity conditions, one can assign a Lie algebra of symmetries to a Cartan geometry, and that this algebra is a \emph{filtered deformation}\footnote{Filtrations are discussed in Appendix~\ref{sec:filtered-alg} and filtered deformations in Section~\ref{sec:filtered-def}.
+The term ``filtered deformation'' is not used in \cite{Cap2009} but was previously introduced by Cheng and Kac \cite{Cheng1998}.} of a subalgebra of the flat model algebra.
+Pseudo-Riemannian manifolds with signature $(p,q)$ can be considered as Cartan geometries for the local model $\ISO(p,q)/\Orth(p,q)$ with a Cartan connection encoding both the spin connection and a soldering form.
+If this spin connection is Levi-Civita, the symmetry algebra of the Cartan connection is precisely the Lie algebra of infinitesimal isometries (Killing vectors), and the result discussed above says that it is filtered, with its associated graded Lie algebra being a subalgebra of $\fiso(p,q)$.